material-motion/material-motion/concepts/runtimes.md

 ### One executor per type of Plan

 A single executor is created for every type of Plan registered to a target.
-The purpose of this approach is to allow executors to coordinate state on a given target.
+The purpose of this approach is to allow executors to maintain coherent state even when multiple Plans are concerned.

 A practical benefit of this approach is for physical simulation.
 Let's say we have two Plans representing Friction and an Anchored Spring, respectively.
 Both Plans are associated with the target's `position` property.
 An executor for such Plans must store additional state in order to perform the physical simulations.
 This additional state is the velocity.